 - 1. Use of printers without teacher authorization. - 2.
 Attempting to access pornographic material or websites that advocate violence, drug or alcohol abuse, anarchy, or other inappropriate materials. - 3.
-Inappropriate use of email. - 4.
+Inappropriate use of email or Google documents/spreadsheets/forms/etc. - 4.
 Any unintended use of sites or searches.